-YOGA & PERSONAL SUSTAINABILITY by Lorraine Anderson
+YOGA & PERSONAL SUSTAINABILITY

 “Life is an endurance sport,” a personal coach I employed once told me.
 She wanted her clients to understand that personal sustainability is the only foundation on which a culture of sustainability can be built.
 Yet how many of us know how to truly care for and pace ourselves so we don’t burn out or fall into chronic ill health by midlife?
 I’ve found for myself that it’s essential to have a physical-spiritual practice, something I show up for day after day, no matter how I’m feeling or what else is going on.
 For me that practice is yoga.